arielgv/Txt_Srt_Merge/Readme.md

 # SRT Merger
 for Jiten.

 SRT Merger is a Python script that allows you to merge a TXT file containing the transcript of a video with an SRT subtitle file.
-The script provides two methods for merging the files, each with different levels of compatibility and time accuracy.
+The script uses a method with an adjustable error margin for merging the files, providing a balance between compatibility and time accuracy.

 ## Usage/Examples

 Download the script by clicking on the green "Code" button and selecting "Download ZIP".
 Unzip the file to your desired location.